garvit3835/how-to-guides/releases-beta/how-to-guides/resolving-a-cherry-pick-failure.md

 ## Resolve Merge Conflicts
-1. After cherry-picking, you should see the conflict resolution PR link.
+1. On this failed cherry-pick commit, you should see the conflict resolution PR link.
 Open the link and follow the instructions to resolve the conflict.
 ![](../../.gitbook/assets/release-conflict-action.png)
 2. follow the steps provided by Aviator-app bot to resolve the conflict, ensure you pick modify2 as the final result.
 ![](../../.gitbook/assets/release-conflict-resolve.png)